 Waived with a minimum volume of trade

 What should I do if I have forgotten my password for KGI Futures system?

 To reset your password, kindly get your User Name ready and contact our IT help Desk at +65 6202 1879.
 You will be prompted to change your password upon the first login after reset.
 Your new password must be alphanumeric and not be any previously used password.

 What should I do if I encounter an error message when attempting to start my KGI Futures system?

-Java installation is required for KGI Futures system to start properly.
+Java installation is required for the KGI Futures system to start properly.
 If you encountered the error message shown in the screen shot below, please visit this link and click on “JRE” to download Java.